Is There A Moral Argument Against Voting? For Some People, Yes

 Martinez says his decision not to vote is an act of internationalist solidarity.
 As the chair of the Senate committee on foreign relations in 2002, now-Democratic presidential nominee Joe Biden argued in favor of the war on Iraq, calling it “a march to peace and security.”
 More than one million Iraqis died as a result.
 Further, the Obama administration’s covert drone wars killed as many as 807 civilians in Pakistan, Somalia and Yemen over eight years.
 “These people cause so much suffering across the globe and I can't support that,” he says, and adds that a prior belief “among liberals and conservatives that Trump is anti-interventionist [is] complete bullshit.”

-For Abram Brau, an actor and communist who lives in New York, there's no reason to "lend a little bit of credibility to the system by voting for one of the architects of mass incarceration, and someone who is a probable rapist."
-Brau was disturbed that some Democrats who cite the accusations of sexual abuse against Trump as a reason why he's unfit to be president don't oppose Biden, who was faced with allegations that he sexually assaulted his former Senate staffer, Tara Reade.
-"If we're looking at who has more assault allegations that's a pretty bleak game," Brau adds.
+For Abram Blau, an actor and communist who lives in New York, there's no reason to "lend a little bit of credibility to the system by voting for one of the architects of mass incarceration, and someone who is a probable rapist."
+Blau was disturbed that some Democrats who cite the accusations of sexual abuse against Trump as a reason why he's unfit to be president don't oppose Biden, who was faced with allegations that he sexually assaulted his former Senate staffer, Tara Reade.
+"If we're looking at who has more assault allegations that's a pretty bleak game," Blau adds.
+Blau also mentioned, though, that if they were in a swing state, he would certainly be voting for Biden.

 Advertisement